Pull subscriptions to CREODIAS EODATA catalogue

 REMINDER: Include the obligatory headers.

 You should get a response with updated information about your subscription, alongside with the response code 200 OK.
+The exception is setting status to cancelled - this should give response code 204 No Content.

-Example - changing the status of a pull subscription
+Example: Non-destructive changing the status of a pull subscription

-If the ID of your subscription is 7ca682c3-7b21-4e9b-952e-874798181340 and you want to set its status to paused, send the PATCH request to the following URL:
+If the ID of your subscription is 7ca682c3-7b21-4e9b-952e-874798181340 and you want to set its status to paused, use the following body for your POST HTTP request:

 {